Jose Siri Player Props: Rays vs. Diamondbacks

-On Tuesday, Jose Siri (hitting .294 in his past 10 games) and the Tampa Bay Rays face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+Jose Siri and his .368 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Arizona Diamondbacks and Zach Davies on June 28 at 9:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-2 against the Royals.
+In his previous game, he hit a home run while going 1-for-4 against the Diamondbacks.

 Jose Siri Game Info & Props vs. the Diamondbacks